kdgdkd/ramiho/README.md

 When ramiho is run without arguments, it will load ramiho's console interface.
 In English, it should look similar to this:
 <img src="https://edpanfleto.com/kdgdkd/git/ramiho_terminal.png" alt="ramiho_terminal" height="500"/>

-The top part is the Help header shows the list of available commands, and below is the list of current MIDI ports and connexions.
+The top part is the Help header showing the list of available commands, and below is the list of current MIDI ports and connexions.
 Commands entered in the prompt will open new menus (favorite connexions, debugging), start connexion dialogs or provide information.

 ### setting up connexions
 ramiho generates a dynamic list of available MIDI ports from connected devices, and allows to operate (connect, disconnect, etc) referring only to their position in the list.
 This results in very lean commands; for example,